dev-summer/ollama_test/review_prompt.md

 - NavigationStack usage
 - Sheet and full-screen cover handling

-Please provide your review in this format:
+Please provide your review in this format using markdown syntax:

 SUMMARY:
 Brief description of the changes and their purpose.